brightdigit/AssetLib/README.md

 [![Reviewed by Hound](https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg)](https://houndci.com)

-> Using Google Analytics for Tracking Events, Timing, Errors and more

-Rather than downloading large amounts of libraries framework in order to understand how your app is used, you can use this library for easy data.
-The library works directly with Google Analytics using their Measure Protocol API.
-See all your data right from the Google Analytics dashboard.
+> Build, Create, and Modify Asset Catalogs in Swift or in the Terminal

 ## Features

-Included with this library is the ability to track:
+Included with this library is the ability:

-- [x] Events with Custom Data
-- [x] Timing of various operations
-- [x] Swift Errors and NSExceptions
-- [x] Custom actions such screens and transactions
+- [x] Programmatically parse and modify Asset Catalogs
+- [x] Create Asset Catalogs based on Template in code or terminal

 ## Reqirements